-Ah Spring!
+Ah, Spring!
 Days become longer.
 Weather gets warmer.
 Plants start growing and flowers start blooming.
 But with Spring comes Daylight Saving Time and the loss of a precious hour of sleep.
-That change alone can make us moodier—and prompt us to engage in not-so-healthy habits to help give us a boost.
+That change alone can make us moodier—and prompt us to engage in not-so-healthy habits to help give us a boost with or without coffee.

 If “Coffee-to-Cabernet” describes most of your days, consider rethinking these four habits this Spring: